 - Understanding how to get back to intuitive and normal eating.
 This looks different for everyone, but often starts with completely letting go of any food rules.
 Terrifying, I know, but we will help you through that.

 - Depending on where you’re at with your nutrition and lifestyle, we may ADD something in from a nutrition behaviour piece.
-This often comes down to habit formation, proper caring for yourself, hunger and body, and ensuring that food is always available.
+This often comes down to habit formation.
+This includes proper care for yourself, listening to your body and hunger cues, and ensuring that food is always available.
 Focusing on nourishing your body and ‘gentle’ nutrition will come as we more deeply understand how you relate to food and what nourishing your body will look like.

 After the first appointment I always joke my patients end up in 2 categories: